Hanabiraa/my-obsidian-wiki/wiki/ML/Efficient DL systems (YSDA)/Lecture 6 - Model Parallelism - Dealing with large models.md

 > ![[Pasted image 20240828000450.png]]
 - [ ] Watch these tutorials

-Pipeline parallelism doesn't offer benefit  for a single given input - it's still processed by all GPUs => tensor parallelism has a potential to speed up (e.g. in the example above tensor parallelism offers half less FLOPS per GPU).
+* Pipeline parallelism doesn't offer benefit  for a single given input - it's still processed by all GPUs => tensor parallelism has a potential to speed up (e.g. in the example above tensor parallelism offers half less FLOPS per GPU).
+* **Good idea:** Tensor parallelism inside one server, remaining layers - on the other server.
+Between the servers - pipeline parallelism.